IcecreamArtist/CLRS_Algorithms/os1.md

 This is similar to the problem in the last case when final value of "counter" == 6.
-The original counter assigns its value to different registers sequentially, without being assigned by any one of them.
+The original counter assigns its value to different registers sequentially, before being assigned by any one of them.

 (2)